 He joined the firm of Campbell, Pitblado & Company in 1911 and started his own law firm the following year, serving for 27 years as counsel for the Winnipeg Trades and Labor Council, and for 12 years as counsel for the Manitoba Wheat Pool and Manitoba Pool Elevators.
 He served on numerous boards of conciliation and inquiries where aptitude in labour matters was required.
 He was made a King’s Counsel in recognition of his service to the legal profession in Manitoba.
 In August 1934, he was appointed a judge in the Police Court, retiring in 1946.

-In 1922, he was one of eight Progressive candidates for a Winnipeg seat in the Manitoba Legislature, the others being George Chipman, R. W. Craig, M. J. Hample, P. J. Henry, Peter McCallum, C. K. Newcombe, and A. W. Puttee.
+In the 1922 provincial general election, he was one of eight Progressive candidates for a Winnipeg seat in the Manitoba Legislature, the others being George F. Chipman, Richard W. Craig, Martha J. Hample, Patrick J. Henry, Peter McCallum, Charles K. Newcombe, and Arthur W. Puttee.